ForgeRock/forgeops/docker/README.md

 The file csv/dev.csv specifies the artifacts used in our CI Cloudbuild pipeline.
 To update to a new milestone, edit this file, and update the milestone (for example, for idm change 6.5.0-M2 to 6.5.0-M3).
 Commit the change, and submit a new PR.
 The build process will build and tag the new image.
 You should also update the corresponding helm charts.

-See `subtmit.sh` for creating one off builds of an artifact.
+See `submit.sh` for creating one off builds of an artifact.